<?xml version="1.0" encoding="UTF-8" standalone="yes"?>

 <cc:license rdf:resource="http://creativecommons.org/licenses/by-nc/2.0/" />

-<image rdf:resource="http://static.twoday.net/leobard/images/icon.jpg" />
+<image rdf:resource="https://static.twoday.net/leobard/images/icon.jpg" />

 <items>